-Maggie Freeman is a PhD student in History, Theory, and Criticism of Art and Architecture and the Aga Khan Program for Islamic Architecture at the Massachusetts Institute of Technology.
+Maggie Freeman is a PhD candidate in History, Theory, and Criticism of Art and Architecture and the Aga Khan Program for Islamic Architecture at the Massachusetts Institute of Technology.
 Her research interests encompass the histories and material cultures of nomadism, the uses of architecture by nomadic peoples, and historical interactions of empires and nomadic populations.
 Her primary focus is on how the built environment of the Middle East is experienced and shaped by nomadic peoples.

-Maggie Freeman is a PhD student in the School of Architecture at MIT.
+Maggie Freeman is a PhD candidate in the School of Architecture at MIT.
 She researches uses of architecture by nomadic peoples and historical interactions of nomads and empires, with a focus on the modern Middle East.